-How you can serve our guests tomorrow on Resurrection Sunday (and every Sunday after that)
+How You Can Serve Your Guests Tomorrow on Resurrection Sunday (and every Sunday after that)

 [I wrote the following for our church to help us prepare for welcoming guests who will join us for worship tomorrow.
 The principles could be helpful for other churches, too.]